LeonEricsson/leonericsson.github.io/_posts/2022-09-16-pure-pursuit.md

 ---
 layout: post
-title: Implementation of the Pure Puresuit Tracking Algorithm
+title: Implementation of the Pure Pursuit Tracking Algorithm
-categories: Control Theory
+categories: Control
 ---

 Pure Pursuit is a path tracking algorithm originally described by R. Craig Coulter from the Robotics Institute at Carnegie Mellon University.
 The algorithm works by calculating the curvature that will move a vehicle from its current position to some goal position.
 This builds on the ability to choose a goal position that is some distance ahead of the vehicle on the intended path.
 One tends to think of the vehicle as chasing a point on the path some distance ahead of it - pursuing a moving point.